AluisioASG/ottermap/README.md

 By last, you'll need to specify your build variables.
 Copy the file `build-config.example.ls` to `build-config.ls` and change it to suit your needs.

 _Now_ we're ready.
 The following are some of the available build targets:
-- `jake target[dev] watch` will result in a non-optimized build tree suitable for live development, watching the source files for changes;
+- `npm run build -- target[dev] watch` will result in a non-optimized build tree suitable for live development, watching the source files for changes;
-- `jake target[dev] watch serve` will, in addition to the above, start a HTTP server to serve the development build (defaulting to serve at `localhost:8080`);
+- `npm run build -- target[dev] watch serve` will, in addition to the above, start a HTTP server to serve the development build (defaulting to serve at `localhost:8080`);
-- `jake target[release]` will build everything up to the optimized release files, but won't stay around and watch for changes;
+- `npm run build -- target[release]` will build everything up to the optimized release files, but won't stay around and watch for changes;
-- `jake clean[build,dist] target[release] publish` will remove the build directories, create the release files anew in the `dist` directory, commit these files to the upstream repository's `gh-pages` branch, and publish the result to GitHub Pages.
-Here you can, for example, use the `NODE_ENV` environment variable to change the database URLs: `env NODE_ENV=production jake clean[build,dist] target[release] publish`.
+- `npm run build -- clean[build,dist] target[release] publish` will remove the build directories, create the release files anew in the `dist` directory, commit these files to the upstream repository's `gh-pages` branch, and publish the result to GitHub Pages.
+Here you can, for example, use the `NODE_ENV` environment variable to change the database URLs: `npm --production run build -- clean[build,dist] target[release] publish`.

 [OTT]:               http://forums.xkcd.com/viewtopic.php?t=101043